stfxecutables/model_variance/drafts/details.md

 The geometric mean ensures that a local EC of zero is still zero, and still results in values in
 $[0, 1]$, whether to use $\sqrt[3]{}$ or not is mostly interpretability.

-This **accuracy-normalized EC also has the pleasant property that a classifier with nearly-zero accuracy will also have nearly-zero EC**, whereas _both_ the global and local EC treat extremely inaccurate classifiers as highly consistent.
+This **accuracy-normalized EC also has the nice property that a classifier with nearly-zero accuracy will also have nearly-zero EC**, whereas _both_ the global and local EC treat extremely inaccurate classifiers as highly consistent.